 In 2013, the New York Jets were perhaps the least explosive team in the league.
-On Wednesday, they felt like solving part of that issue as they have inked free-agent running-back Chris Johnson to a two-year deal.
+Today, they felt like solving part of that issue as they have inked free-agent running-back Chris Johnson to a two-year deal.

 Johnson visited the Jets facility on Tuesday, and was actually spotted in Morristown, NJ early that morning.
 Work ethic was the main reported reason for the split between Johnson and his former team the Tennessee Titans.
 Also, being 28-years of age as a RB in the NFL is now considered old.

-Johnson has been one of the better offensive players in the league since he entered.
-In his six seasons, he’s rushed for over 1,000 yards in each of them, including over 2,000 yards in 2009, when his “CJ2K” nick-name was born.
+Johnson has been one of the better offensive-players in the league since he entered.
+In his six-seasons, he’s rushed for over 1,000 yards in each of them, including over 2,000 yards in 2009 where his “CJ2K” nick-name was born.

 So what does this all mean for the Jets?